Personal financial planning paves the road to success

 When you have a financial plan to measure yourself against it allows for both self-improvement and self-evaluation.
 You will have a comparison to overall standards and recommendations that will bring you to the best financial position for your goals and objectives.

-6. Financial planning is shown to improve financial outcomes
+Benefit 6.
+Financial planning is known to improve financial outcomes

 Last but not least, having a financial plan often improves financial outcomes over time.
 Those with plans are more likely to be prepared for financial emergencies and retirement.